Title IX Office Staff

 Her goal is to utilize her experience to develop a distinctive, student-focused approach to sexual misconduct here at Butler.
 She hopes to increase student familiarity with the process and develop strategic initiatives that will encourage reporting, promote student safety, and bodily autonomy.
 Georgia seeks to involve students in outreach, education, and policy efforts.

-In her free time, Georgia and her partner, Dustin enjoy traveling, podcasts, and spending time with their five children.
-Georgia is a proud bisexual woman with she/her/hers pronouns.
+In her free time, Georgia enjoys traveling, podcasts, and spending time with her four children.
+Georgia is a proud queer woman with she/her/hers pronouns.

 An Indianapolis native, Stutz serves as the Assistant Dean of Students and Title IX Investigator at Butler.
 As Assistant Dean of Students, Stutz is the student affairs liaison for commuter students, serves on the university’s Assessment and Care Team, and adjudicates low-level student conduct hearings.
 In his Title IX capacity, Stutz investigates cases of sexual misconduct involving students, staff, and faculty.
 In addition, Stutz is the volunteer assistant coach of the Butler Men’s Tennis team.